h8d13/CeleSun/README.md

 Uses latitude, longitude and timezone to create GUI.

-YOu can then visit tokyo while they are sleeping 😴
+You can then visit tokyo while they are sleeping 😴

 ![image](https://github.com/user-attachments/assets/03df89f3-d71d-4d6a-abc1-29aeee02ff93)